mstephen19/nanolith/README.md

 What's ✨**Nanolith**✨?
 Nanolith is a performant, reliable, and super simple-to-use multi-threading library with great documentation and seamless TypeScript support.
 It serves to entirely replace the _(now deprecated)_ [Threadz](https://github.com/mstephen19/threadz) library.

-Nanolith was designed with simplicity in mind - it has just two basic APIs.
+Nanolith was designed with simplicity and performance in mind - it has just two main APIs.
 The **Nanolith API** can be used to call one-off [task workers](#running-a-task), and directly on that API, the [`launchService()`](#launching-a-service) function can be called to launch a long-running **Service** worker which has access to your task function [definitions](#defining-a-set-of-tasks) and will only finish once it's been told to `close()`.
 When you launch a service, you are immediately able to [communicate](#sending-messages-from-the-main-thread-to-a-service) back and forth between the worker and the main thread.

 Enough talk though, let's look at how this thing works.